aeyage/Wheel-of-Fortune/README.md

 *NOTE: My puzzle is "The Secret Life of Bees"*

 *NOTE: Does not yet include a system to buy vowels.
 All letters can be guessed to gain money*

+*NOTE: For CAT201 project, we did not manage to design the end product correctly.
+We add two new features which are in Game.java file and WheelOfFortune.java file.
+The game currently can be run from Game.java file (to get the GUI feature) and WheelOfFortune.java file (to get the choices number of players feature).

 *Under Construction*